C. G. Conn: The Paul Gazlay – Lee Greenleaf era, 1949–1969

-In 1960, C. G. Conn acquired the Art Best Manufacturing Company (Coin Art) facility that manufactured saxophones in Nogales, Arizona.
-They continued manufacturing saxophones of the Vito design that were produced there, marketed as the Conn 50M and 60M alto and tenor saxophones, then moved the production of their 14M and 16M student alto and tenor saxophones to the facility in 1963.
+In 1960, C. G. Conn acquired the Art Best Manufacturing Company facility that built saxophones in Nogales, Arizona.
+They continued manufacturing saxophones of the Vito design that were produced there, marketed as the Conn 50M alto.
 Production of other wind instruments remained in Elkhart.

-The late 1960s saw trends in the keyboard, wind, and stringed instrument markets that were seriously undermining C. G. Conn's position.
+The late 1960s saw trends in the keyboard, wind, and stringed instrument markets that undermined C. G. Conn's position.
 The growing popularity of portable electronic keyboards was cutting into C. G. Conn's niche of home organs and pianos.
 The market for student instruments was becoming increasingly competitive, with newcomers from Japan offering products more efficiently produced, with higher quality standards, and more tailored to students' needs.
 Conn saxophones had ceased to be competitive in the professional market during the 1950s due to outdated designs and declining quality.
 By the late 1960s, their student line instruments were in competitive decline for similar reasons.
-In an effort to respond to the uprising of electronics Conn tried to also explore market possibilities in these areas and released in 1967 the Conn Multi÷Vider, an electronic device for using on saxophones similar to an octaver.
-Even though the device achieved some popularity with Jazz artists, like e.g. Tom Scott using it on some of his early recordings, it didn't stop the decline of the company.
+In an effort to respond to the rise of electronics in music, Conn tried to also explore market possibilities in these areas and released in 1967 the Conn Multi÷Vider, an electronic device for using on saxophones similar to an octaver.
+The device achieved some popularity with Jazz artists, like e.g. Tom Scott using it on some of his early recordings.
 By 1969, C. G. Conn, Ltd. was facing insolvency.
+Late that year, John N. Latter assumed Conn's presidency, replacing Leland B. Greenleaf (who became chairman of the board).

 Company from 1969 to 2003

-In 1969 C. G. Conn, Ltd. was sold under bankruptcy to the Crowell-Collier MacMillan Company.
+In 1969, C. G. Conn, Ltd. was sold under bankruptcy to the Crowell-Collier MacMillan Company.
 In 1970, the corporate offices were moved to Oak Brook, Illinois, Conn Keyboards was moved to Carol Stream, Illinois and their piano manufacturing operation sold.
 The same year, G. C. Conn's Elkhart manufacturing facilities were sold to Selmer (USA) and Coachmen Industries.
-Brasswind manufacturing moved to Abilene, Texas and woodwind production was moved from Nogales, Arizona to Nogales, Mexico.
-A precipitous drop in product quality followed those moves, initiated as cost-cutting measures by executives not familiar with instrument production, and destroyed whatever was left of G. C. Conn's reputation in the wind instrument market.
+Brasswind manufacturing moved to Abilene, Texas and saxophone production moved to Nogales, Mexico.
+Clarinet design and production was shifted to the Artley division, now in Nogales, Arizona.
+A precipitous drop in product quality followed those moves, initiated as cost-cutting measures by executives not familiar with instrument production, and destroyed whatever was left of Conn's reputation in the wind instrument market.
 Conn introduced the modernized 7M alto saxophone; it soon acquired the same reputation for poor quality as the other "MexiConns," sold poorly, and was discontinued.
-In 1970 Conn also started the Conn Guitar Division, operating out of Oak Brook, Illinois, contracting the manufacture of a new line of acoustic guitars to Tokai Gakki in Japan.
+In 1970, Conn also started the Conn Guitar Division, operating out of Oak Brook, Illinois, contracting the manufacture of a new line of acoustic guitars to Tokai Gakki in Japan.
 G. C. Conn's acoustic guitar business ended in 1978.
-In 1979 G. C. Conn tried to enter the highly competitive electric guitar market, introducing a line of some original model electric guitars, and some copies of existing popular brands. (see History of Conn Guitars).
+In 1979, G. C. Conn tried to enter the highly competitive electric guitar market, introducing a line of some original model electric guitars, and some copies of existing popular brands. (see History of Conn Guitars).